gempesaw/dotemacs/README.md

 dotemacs
 ======

-my .emacs.d folder with all of my customizations
+my .emacs.d folder with all of my customizations. should be completely portable.

 Installation
 ======